mendersoftware/mender-docs/04.Artifacts/99.Variables/docs.md

 Note that you cannot both use `MENDER_ARTIFACT_VERIFY_KEY` and have `artifact-verify-key.pem` in `SRC_URI` at the same time.

-#### MENDER_TENANT_TOKEN

-Set this variable in `local.conf` in order to make the device recognize the organization to which it belongs.
-This option should always be set, except when running a custom Mender server installation with multitenancy module disabled.

 #### MENDER_BOOT_PART

 The partition Mender uses as the boot partition.
 See [More detailed storage configuration](../../devices/partition-layout#more-detailed-storage-configuration) for more information.